andrewsouthard/splat.ai/README.md

 ollama pull llama3.2
 ```

+3. Download the app

+Download the latest release of the app from the [releases page](https://github.com/andrewsouthard/splat.ai/releases/latest).

-3. Run the app and start chatting!
+4. Install the app and start chatting!

 ## Development